Pronink/vegansWay/README.md

 If pets has a full life, two adult pets can have a child.

 ![](http://i.imgur.com/TMffFG9.png)
-### ❱❱❱ New way to pet ocelotes
+### ❱❱❱ New way to tame ocelotes
-You do not need more fish to tame a cat !
+You don't need more fish to tame a ocelot !
 Cats are addicted to Cat nip.
-If you have Cat nip (pink tulip) in the main hand, all ocelots and cats will want to be with you.
+If you have Cat nip (pink tulip) in the main hand, all ocelots and cats will want to be with you!

 ![](http://i.imgur.com/IVeAG2e.png)